intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 * SamplerIndex: represents a Sampler state object used in Sampler functions.

-* VmeIndex: represents a VME state object used in VME functions.

 C for Metal supports the use of vector of SurfaceIndex in kernel function, which must be passed from host as kernel function parameters.
 C for Metal does not allow modification, reference, or sub-vector select/iselect operation of SurfaceIndex vector (only basic member select operation vector(i) is allowed).